pawelmuller/misnomer/README.md

 ## Requirements analysis
 Since it ought to be possible to run Misnomer scripts from text files, there is a need to specify their path easily.
-Therefore, it must not be hardcoded into the interpreter but instead given a run parameter.
+Therefore, it must not be hardcoded into the interpreter but instead given as a run parameter.
 Additionally, the recursion limit should be changeable, so I will add a run flag to allow the user to set a non-default value.